 What You Need to Know

 On November 23, 2021, Alley Cat Allies filed a writ of mandamus in the state’s highest court: the Supreme Court of Appeals of West Virginia.
-This lawsuit asks the Court to compel Berkeley County Animal Control to comply with the law by providing veterinary care for the animals in its shelter.
+This lawsuit asks the Court to compel Berkeley County Animal Control to comply with the law by providing necessary veterinary care for the animals in its care.

 We are also calling for an immediate halt on animal intake and for an investigation into Animal Control’s shelter operations.

 Watch this page for more breaking news and updates.

 The stories of Berkeley County Animal Control’s victims are heartbreaking.

 Newt, a cat in Animal Control’s care, suffered for 10 days without medical treatment for his grossly thickened, enlarged, and discolored tongue.
 Pharyngeal swelling prevented him from closing his mouth, eating, or drinking.